chobeat/hypothesis-csv/README.rst

 ==============

-`hypothesis-csv` is an extension to the `hypothesis` framework.
+:code:`hypothesis-csv` is an extension to the `hypothesis` framework.
 The goal of this framework is to offer a flexible tool to perform generative-testing/property-based testing for software that accepts CSV files as an input.